ghc-proposals/ghc-proposals/proposals/0000-instance-scoping.rst

 free variables of a *top-level* kind signature on the RHS are brought into scope implicitly, and will be quantified in the final kind of the type constructor.

-So ``T2`` is currently illegal, because the kind signature is not at the top level.
+In constrast, ``T2`` is currently illegal, because the kind signature is not at the top level.

 With this proposal, both declarations woudl be illegal.
 Instead you must write:::